 Shutterdemon / Shutterstock.com

-- Angie’s List: The company prides itself on having a thorough vetting process for all reviews, including those on auto mechanics.
+- Angie’s List: The company prides itself on vetting all reviews.

 3. Look for certifications and memberships